Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Demonstrate practical skills on using computers and the internet.
+• Demonstrate practical skills in using computers and the internet.

 At the end of this course, students should be able to:

-• Describe and evaluate the motion of systems on the basis of the fundamental laws of mechanics;
+• Describe and evaluate the motion of systems based on the fundamental laws of mechanics.

-• Explain motion under gravity and quantitatively determine the behavior of objects moving under gravity.
+• Quantitatively determine the behavior of objects moving under gravity.

 At the end of this course, students should be able to: